 UWGB BSW Students

 The group consists of the following students: Thalia Carreno, Daniel Kozak, Abby Lamere, Jose Plascencia-Arciniega, Kate Thompson, and Dezi Sobiesczyk.
-Jen Schanen-Materi, MSW, APSW, UWGB Field Coordinator, Associate Teaching Professor.Renee Sutkay
+Jen Schanen-Materi, MSW, APSW, UWGB Field Coordinator, Associate Teaching Professor.Gynger Steele

 Renee Sutkay is a Program Manager at the Wisconsin Collaborative for Healthcare Quality.
 Throughout her career, Renee has been an advocate for increasing access to whole person healthcare for underserved populations.
 She works directly with health systems across the state to impact and improve health disparities, behavioral health care and access, and health outcomes.
 Renee obtained her bachelor’s degree in social work from Edgewood College in Madison and master’s degree in Rehabilitation Counseling from UW-Madison.
 Previously, Renee spent 16 years working in community mental health.